whscienceteacher/whscienceteacher.github.io/README.md

 ### Measurement or Problems
 Think of these as virtual practice problems.
 Students make measurements and calculate or figure something out.

+[Gel and Restriction Enzymes](./gelre/) - **Biology** - An old request of my wife's - Two simulations.
+The first is using restriction enzymes without sticky ends.
+The second is moving DNA segments a la gel electrophoresis.
+Keeps track of how many you have done.

 [Ants](./ants) - **Physics** - Two ants run across the screen.
 Students use a ruler and stopwatch (indcluded digitally) to find velocity and acceleration.
 It's like a physics problem but with a real moving object so all the quantities have meaning.
-There are many calculations that can be done.
+There are many calculations that can be done of varying difficulty.

 [Motion Yes No](./motionyn) - **Physics** - One of the hardest things for my students is keeping a clear distinction between velocity and acceleration.
 This app helps by putting a moving object in front of them and asking 'is there velocity?", "is there acceleration?", "is the velocity changing?", etc. This is very frustring for the students but I find it to be very helpful.
 I have many versions of this asking about different quantities and including the direction.
 There is even a test version if people find it helpful.
+Keeps track of number in a row.

 ### Diagram Makers
 Sometimes it's easier for me to make an app once rather than make 100 versions of a diagram.

-[Blood Pressure Diagram](./bpdiagram/) - **Biology** - A request of my wife - Shows the dial on an analog sphygmomanometer.
+[Blood Pressure Diagram](./bpdiagram/) - **Biology** - A request of my wife's - Shows the dial on an analog sphygmomanometer.
 Can show systolic and diastolic side by side or on the same dial.
 Use a screenshot to save the image.
 (Win-PrtScn or Fn-Win-Space on Windows, Shift-Cmd-4 on Mac)

-[Pedigree Maker](./pedigree/) - **Biology** - A request of my wife - Make pedigree diagrams by dragging the pieces around.
+[Pedigree Maker](./pedigree/) - **Biology** - A request of my wife's - Make pedigree diagrams by dragging the pieces around.
 Double click to select a piece.
 Use a screenshot to save the image.
 (Win-PrtScn or Fn-Win-Space on Windows, Shift-Cmd-4 on Mac)

 [Energy Bars](./energybars/) - **Physics** - Tiny app to make bar graphs of types of energy.
 Drag up and down in each bar.
 Double Tap the label at the top of a bar to remove it from the diagram.
 By default it shows kinetic (KE), potential (PE), chemical (CE), heat (HE), and total energy (TE).
 Hit save and it will download the image.